Mud (2012 film): Release

 Mud premiered on May 26, 2012, at the 2012 Cannes Film Festival, where it had a competition slot for the festival's prizes including the Palme d'Or.
 Reuters reported that the film "[earned] warm applause at a press screening".
 Variety's film critics Justin Chang and Peter Debruge considered Mud one of their favorites of the film festival.
 Debruge said the film was reminiscent of the novel Huckleberry Finn: "It so elegantly addresses what masculinity and family really mean in the heartland."
 He said the Mississippi River in Mud was "a mythic backdrop... in which old values struggle against stronger modern forces in the world".

-British film critic Peter Bradshaw of The Guardian gave the film three out of five stars, stating that "Mud is an engaging and good-looking picture with two bright leading performances".

 After its Cannes premiere, no distributor immediately purchased rights to release the film in the United States.
 By August 2012, Lionsgate and Roadside Attractions acquired rights to distribute Mud in the United States.
 In January 2013, Mud screened at the 2013 Sundance Film Festival, and the Austin American-Statesman reported, "His modern take on Mark Twain played to an enthusiastic sold-out crowd of more than 500 people."